-In-ground fence containment systems have risen dramatically in popularity over the years, and there’s good reason.
-In-ground fences are safe and effective devices for keeping your dog in a safe area.
-Most dogs take to this very quickly, especially hunting dogs that are used to E-Collar training.
-In fact, If you’ve been properly using an electronic collar for hunting, your job is partly done already.
-Your dog probably sees the collar as a signal it’s going to go somewhere or do something enjoyable.
+In-Ground Fence™ containment systems have risen dramatically in popularity over the years, and there’s good reason.
+In-Ground Fence systems are safe and effective devices for keeping your dog in a safe area.
+Most dogs take to this very quickly, especially hunting dogs that are used to e-collar training.
+In fact, if you’ve been properly using an electronic collar for hunting, your job is partly done already.
+Your dog probably sees the collar as a signal he's going to go somewhere or do something enjoyable.
 But even if your dog has never worn an e-collar, it’s not a problem.
-Here are a few simple steps to train a dog with no e-collar experience to an in-ground fence:
+Here are a few simple steps to train a dog with no e-collar experience to a fence:

 “Come” and “Here” Commands

 You and your dog will want to work on these commands during 10-15 minute training sessions in the yard.
 Your dog should always wear the Collar Receiver in the yard to reinforce that “this device means I cannot leave my boundary”.
 To work on training, reinforce “Come” and “Here” commands using your check cord (if you intend to start an e-collar training program, this is a great time to start associating the tone sound on your system with “come” or "here”).
 With your dog stationary at the end of the check cord, say “Come”/”Here” and give the check cord a light tug until your dog comes to you.
 Repetition is key here.
 You want your dog to respond correctly 100% of the time a command is issued.
 For more help on the “Come”/”Here” commands you can watch our video on YouTube.